Configure slots — weekly vs. specific dates

 For Weekly, use + Add day of week, then add one or more time ranges for each weekday.

-For Specific Dates, use + Add Date and enter the exact start and end datetime for each session.
+For Specific Dates, use + Add Date and enter the exact start and end date and time for each session.

 Specific Dates also supports CSV import.
-This is especially useful when you are loading a long workshop calendar or many irregular VIP sessions at once.
+This helps when you load a long workshop calendar or many irregular VIP sessions at once.

 Imported rows are added to the dates already listed in the Activity.